mesutgdk/Xylophone-App/README.md

 ## What I Learned

 * How to play sound using AVFoundation and AVAudioPlayer.
-* Understand Apple documentation and how to use StackOverflow.
+* Apple documentation and how to use StackOverflow.
 * Functions and methods in Swift.
 * Data types.
 * Swift loops.